Menu

 Image by Nikolay Osmachko via Pexels

 Nowhere is this more abundant than the issue of breastfeeding.
-It’s bad enough that a third of women feel ashamed to breastfeed in public, but women also have to content with the guilt and shame that come from struggling to breastfeed their kids.
-Earlier this year, a BBC survey revealed that around half of Mums surveyed experienced profound guilt when they struggled to breastfeed their babies or when their babies lost weight no matter what dietary changes and supplements they put in place.
+It’s bad enough that a third of women feel ashamed to breastfeed in public, but women also have to contend with the guilt and shame that come from struggling to breastfeed their kids.
+Earlier this year, a BBC survey revealed that around half of Mums surveyed experienced profound guilt when they struggled to breastfeed their babies or when their babies lost weight, no matter what dietary changes and supplements they put in place.

 If you’re reading this and it all feels achingly familiar… it’s okay to talk about breastfeeding guilt!

-So while they may have a slight edge, there’s (at least statistically speaking) more to it than Mummy’s milk.
+So, while they may have a slight edge, there’s (at least statistically speaking) more to it than Mummy’s milk.

 Because, when all’s said and done, what’s more beneficial to a child than a happy mother?